 I do not self-host a website as I do not have time to maintain any equipment and/or software.
 Instead, I hosted this website using Neocities which is an open source fork of the old Geocities (you know, the place where they used to have lots of this Space Jam-esque websites).
-I edit individual pages by hand using my preferred text editor - Emacs.
-Sometimes when I want to do quick and dirty editing i.e. grammatical errors that I didn't spot while writing blog entries I do it online through Neocities' own editing page.
+I write each entries and edit pages using Neovim (and sometimes any available graphical text editor).
+When I want to do quick and dirty editing i.e. grammatical errors that I didn't spot while writing blog entries I do it online through Neocities' own editing page.
 However, I mostly prefer editing offline.

 This website was handled by pure HTML as stated in this entry.
 I do not use any JavaScript on this website in order to maintain near backwards compatibility with most devices on this planet, to avoid the "modern web bloat" as much as possible, and also to avoid using any non-free scripts at all costs.
 As a result, you should be able to access this website using an old Unix terminal, your old Windows 98 laptop or your old mobile devices that are still capable of going on the Internet.
 I also do not use CSS because I wish to retain simplicity on this website.